DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Experiments

-\paragraph*{Timing and parameters} In our method section we argue that computating the gradient matrix is lightweight and that the simplified maximum aggregation operator is significantly faster than edge-based operators in PointNet++ and DGCNN.
+\paragraph*{Timing and parameters} In our method section we argue that computing the gradient matrix is lightweight and that the simplified maximum aggregation operator is significantly faster than edge-based operators in PointNet++ and DGCNN.
 The main bottleneck in these convolutions is maximum aggregation over each edge.
-In this experiment we demonstrate this by reporting the time it takes to train and test the classification network on one batch of 32 shapes with 1,024 points each.
-This includes computing the k-nearest neighbor graph ($\sim15$ms) and constructing the gradient and divergence operators ($\sim30$ms).
-All timings are obtained on the same machine with an NVIDIA RTX 2080Ti after 10 iterations.
+In this experiment, we demonstrate this by reporting the time it takes to train and test the classification network on one batch of 32 shapes with 1,024 points each.
+This includes all precomputation steps, such as computing the k-nearest neighbor graph ($\sim15$ms) and constructing the gradient and divergence operators ($\sim30$ms).
+The EdgeConv network is tested without a dynamic graph component, so that only the effect of precomputation and convolutions remains.
+All timings are obtained on the same machine with an NVIDIA RTX 2080Ti after a warm-up of 10 iterations.
 We implemented each method in PyTorch~\cite{pytorch} and PyTorch Geometric~\cite{Fey/Lenssen/2019}.
-The results are listed in \Cref{table:timings}.
+The results are listed in \autoref{table:timings}.
 We find that our network only increases the number of parameters by $10\%$.
 Our network is significantly faster than the edge-based convolution: $1.5\times$ faster in training and inference and $2.5\times$ faster in the backward pass.
 DeltaConv with a Laplacian in the scalar stream is even faster: $>2\times$ faster in training and inference and $30\times$ faster in the backward pass.

 \paragraph*{Gradient regularization and normalization} In our method section, we argue that the least-squares fit for constructing the gradient and divergence should be regularized and the operators should be normalized.
-In this experiment we intend to validate these choices.
+In this experiment, we intend to validate these choices.
 We train a model that is entirely based on our gradient operator, with a Laplace--Beltrami operator in the scalar stream.
 This means that every spatial operator in the network is influenced by regularization and scaling.
 The model is trained on the ModelNet40 for 50 epochs.
-The results are listed in \Cref{table:regularizer_scaling_abl}.
+The results are listed in \autoref{table:regularizer_scaling_abl}.
 We notice a considerable difference between our approach with- and without regularization.
-There is a $2.8\%$ decrease in mean class accuracy and $1.7\%$ decrease in overall accuracy when the operator is not normalized.
+There is a $2.8$ percentage point decrease in mean class accuracy and $1.7$ percentage point decrease in overall accuracy when the operator is not normalized.